We Must Not Allow Authoritarianism to Reign Across Africa

 Image by John Hain from Pixabay

-Recently, leaders from Western nations gathered in France to commemorate D-day.
+Recently, leaders from Western nations gathered in France to commemorate D-Day.
 They gathered to highlight the sacrifices that had been made by so many young men from Western countries when they landed on the beaches of Normandy to push back Nazi forces occupying France.

 These were men, often teenagers or in their early 20s, who were willing to risk their lives in favour of fighting for their liberty, and the liberty of their people.
 They understood that the values of freedom and democracy are worth fighting for.
 Many landed on the beach and knew that they would never return, they knew it was more likely that they would die in that fight.
 Yet they still stormed the beach, knowing that they were fighting for something greater than themselves.
 That sort of sacrifice will always be something to commemorate.